Paris Metro: Technical specifications

-The Métro has 245.6 km of track and 321 stations, 61 connecting between lines.
+The Metro has 245.6 km of track and 321 stations, 61 connecting between lines.
 These figures do not include the RER network.
-The average distance between stations is 562 m.
-Trains stop at all stations, except when they are closed.
-Lines do not share tracks, including at transfer stations, where different platforms are used for different lines.
+The average distance between stations is 562 m, a number bound to rise as the lines 15 to 18 are set to open.
+Trains stop at all open stations on their way, without jumps.
+Lines do not share tracks, including at transfer stations, where different platforms are used for each line.

 As of 2018, trains had a maximum permitted speed of 70 km/h and their commercial speed averaged 25.1 km/h at peak times.
 The fastest lines were the automated ones: Line 14, which averaged 38.9 km/h, and Line 1, which averaged 30 km/h.
 Trains travel on the right.
 The track is standard gauge but the loading gauge is smaller than the mainline SNCF network.
-Power is from a lateral third rail, 750 V DC, except on the rubber-tyred lines where the current is from guide bars.
+Power is from a lateral third rail, 750 V DC, except on the rubber-tyred lines where the current comes from guide bars.

 The loading gauge is small compared to those of newer metro systems (but comparable to that of early European metros), with capacities of between about 560 and 720 passengers per train on Lines 1–14.
 Many other metro systems (such as those of New York and London) adopted expanded tunnel dimensions for their newer lines (or used tunnels of multiple sizes almost from the outset, in the case of Boston), at the cost of operating incompatible fleets of rolling stock.
 Paris built all lines to the same dimensions as its original lines.
-Before the introduction of rubber-tire lines in the 1950s, this common shared size theoretically allowed any Métro rolling stock to operate on any line, but in practice each line was assigned a regular roster of trains.
+Before the introduction of rubber-tire lines in the 1950s, this common shared size theoretically allowed any Metro rolling stock to operate on any line, but in practice each line was assigned a regular roster of trains.

 A feature is the use of rubber-tired trains on five lines: this technique was developed by RATP and entered service in 1951.
 The technology was exported to many networks around the world (including Montreal, Mexico City and Santiago).
 Lines 1, 4, 6, 11 and 14 have special adaptations to accommodate rubber-tyred trains.
 Trains are composed of 3 to 8 cars depending on the line, the most common being 5 cars, but all trains on the same line have the same number of cars.